What is a Low Doc Car Loan?

 - Any details about your business if you are self-employed

 - Any agreements or ongoing contracts you may have which provide regular income

 If you choose to work with a finance broker, they will charge a small fee in exchange for their services.
-While this is an additional cost to your low doc car loan, a broker will advise on:
+While this is an additional cost, a broker will advise on:

 - The most suitable and affordable vehicle finance option available to you